 |Our team and department is hiring and looks for great minds with strong background in security, malware analysis, big data analytics, data mining, AI, and/or machine learning!
 Please contact Jiyong Jang.|

-The Security Services team is looking for excellent PhD graduates (recent graduates and PhD students graduating within the next 12 months) software engineers (BSc and MSc graduates), and summer interns with background and interests in the domains of network security, cyber security, security and malware analysis, or ethical hacking.
+The CSI team is looking for excellent PhD graduates (recent graduates and PhD students graduating within the next 12 months), software engineers (BSc and MSc graduates), and summer interns with background and interests in the domains of network security, cyber security, security and malware analysis, or ethical hacking.
 Background in machine learning and/or data mining are welcome.
 Ideal candidates have a good publication history and strong interests in prototyping and evaluating their innovations in real-world environments.

 We are also looking for full-time software engineers with experience in building large systems, software design, and broad knowledge of programming languages including C, Python, Java, Java-Script.
-Experience with big data programming platforms such as Hadoop as well as data visualization are highly appreciated.
+Experience with cloud platforms, big data programming platforms as well as data visualization are highly appreciated.

 The IBM T. J. Watson Research Center offers a highly competitive working and research environment, where scientists and engineers gain valuable experience in identifying and tackling hard problems that matter to the world.
 IBM Research offers an unparalleled opportunity to collaborate with researchers world-wide on challenging problems.
 More information about IBM Research can be obtained here: IBM Research.